lukaszwilisowski/domain-repository/README.md

 ### 9. _Are you planning to add fluent API?_

 Maybe.
 Fluent API works best for automated purposes.
-This repository is created mostly for best developer's experience, so there are goals.
+This repository is created mostly for best developer's experience, so there are different end goals.
 But there are common use-cases to be considered in future.

 ### 10. _Can IDomainRepository be used with DI framework?_